 Varying Severity for Car Accident Injuries

 Some injuries will resolve themselves without a trip to the hospital, while others could change your life forever.
-The severity of injuries can vary even within the same car as passengers and drivers may suffer different types of injuries.
+The severity of injuries can vary even within the same car as passengers and drivers may suffer completely different types of injuries.
 Adults and children may also be affected differently, and it’s extremely important that the appropriate safety seats or restraints are used for children based on their height and weight.

-- Whether the individuals were wearing seat belts
+- Whether or not the individuals were wearing their seat belts

-- Where the impact was on the vehicle (side, front, rear)
+- Which side of the vehicle was impacted (side, front, or rear)

-These factors will also affect the type of injury after a car accident.
-Two general types of injuries exist—impact injuries and penetrating injuries.
-Impact injuries occur when something on the inside of the car hits the body, such has a head hitting the steering wheel.
-Penetrating injuries are usually scrapes and cuts that are often caused by shattering glass or loose objects may cause penetrating injuries.
+In addition to severity, these factors will also affect the type of injury after a car accident.
+Two general types of injuries exist: impact injuries and penetrating injuries.
+Impact injuries occur when something on the inside of the car hits your body, such as your head hitting the steering wheel.
+Penetrating injuries are usually scrapes and cuts that are often caused by shattering glass or loose objects in the vehicle.

 Common Car Accident Injuries

 Head injuries are very common following an accident.
 Usually, they occur because the head has impacted an object.
-Serious injuries may result in internal problems, like bleeding or concussions, so you should always get checked out by a doctor if you hit your head during a car accident.
+Serious injuries could result in problems like internal bleeding or concussions, so you should always get checked out by a doctor if you hit your head during a car accident.

-Any damage to the muscle, ligaments, and tendons is considered a soft tissue injury.
-These injuries are by far the most common type of injury following an accident.
-Soft tissue injuries also include strains or sprains to the head and neck, usually in the form of whiplash, as well.
+Any damage to muscles, ligaments, or tendons is considered a soft tissue injury, and these are by far the most common type of injury following an accident.
+Soft tissue injuries can include strains or sprains to the head and neck, usually in the form of whiplash, as well.